 The filing requirements for a QSSS that is owned by a New York C corporation or a non-taxpayer corporation are outlined below.
 Where New York State follows federal QSSS treatment, the parent and QSSS must file a single franchise tax return.
 The QSSS is ignored as a separate taxable entity, and the assets, liabilities, income, and deductions of the QSSS are included on the parent's franchise tax return.
 However, for other taxes, such as sales and excise taxes, and the license and maintenance fees imposed under Article 9, the QSSS will continue to be recognized as a separate corporation.
+As a result, a foreign authorized QSSS included in the parent's return (disregarded as a separate taxable entity for franchise tax purposes) that is filing under Article 32 by reason of Who must file, item D, must file Form CT-245, Maintenance Fee and Activities Return for a Foreign Corporation Disclaiming Tax Liability.
+For more information on the maintenance fee, see License and maintenance fees on this page.

-- (a) Parent is a New York C corporation New York State follows the federal QSSS treatment if (1) the QSSS is a New York taxpayer, or (2) the QSSS is not a New York taxpayer, but the parent makes a QSSS inclusion election.
+- a.
+Parent is a New York C corporation New York State follows the federal QSSS treatment if (1) the QSSS is a New York State taxpayer, or (2) the QSSS is not a New York State taxpayer, but the parent makes a QSSS inclusion election.
 In both cases, the parent and QSSS are taxed as a single New York C corporation and file Form CT-32.
-If the parent does not make a QSSS inclusion election, it must file Form CT-32 as a New York C corporation on a stand-alone basis. - (b) Nontaxpayer parent New York State follows the federal QSSS treatment where the QSSS is a New York taxpayer but the parent is not, if the parent elects to be taxed as a New York S corporation by filing Form CT-6.
+If the parent does not make a QSSS inclusion election, it must file Form CT-32 as a New York C corporation on a stand-alone basis. - b.
+Nontaxpayer parent New York State follows the federal QSSS treatment where the QSSS is a New York taxpayer but the parent is not, if the parent elects to be taxed as a New York S corporation by filing Form CT-6.
 The parent and QSSS are taxed as a single New York S corporation and file Form CT-32-S on a joint basis.
-If the parent does not elect to be a New York S corporation, the QSSS must file as a New York C corporation on a stand-alone basis on Form CT-32. - (c) Exception: excluded corporation Notwithstanding the above rules, QSSS treatment is not allowed unless both parent and QSSS are banking corporations.
+If the parent does not elect to be a New York S corporation, the QSSS must file as a New York C corporation on a stand-alone basis on Form CT-32. - c.
+Exception: excluded corporation Notwithstanding the above rules, QSSS treatment is not allowed unless both parent and QSSS are banking corporations.
 That is, the corporations must file on a stand-alone basis if one is an Article 32 taxpayer but the other is an Article 9, 9-A, or 33 taxpayer, or is a corporation that would be subject to such taxes if taxable in New York.